 What we are doing

 We will be researching and reporting on Parliament’s handling of Brexit - across its scrutiny of government, its legislative work, and its role in the international treaty-making and -unmaking that will be involved.
 The EU (Withdrawal) Bill and associated legislation will be a particular focus of our work, building on our track record of detailed research on delegated legislation and its scrutiny.

 We will also be looking ahead to Parliament in the post-Brexit era, identifying structures and procedures that will need to change, and capabilities and resources that may need to be different.
 Among other issues, we will be looking at the role Parliament might play in the UK’s post-Brexit international trade agreements.

-As regards the impact of Brexit on public views of Parliament, we will be able to draw on the indicators of public engagement and satisfaction with the institution that we track each year in our long-running Audit of Political Engagement.
+On the impact of Brexit on public views of Parliament, we will be able to draw on the indicators of public engagement and satisfaction with Parliament that we track each year in our long-running Audit of Political Engagement.